 I have written about fiber optics and their applications in telecommunications for a wide range of magazines, including Technology Review, Laser Focus World, Analog Science Fiction and Science Fact, Optics & Photonics News, Upside, and Omni, where in 1982 I was the first person to write for a general audience about the potential for fiber optics to bring what we now call broadband services to homes.

-TEMPORARILY UNAVIALABLE - for details please see my Understanding Fiber Optics page.
+PDF electronic copies of the latest (2006) edition are now available from PAYHIP.com for $9.95.
+I have run into technical difficulties in making a print edition available.
+For details please see my Understanding Fiber Optics page.
 First published in 1987, Understanding Fiber Optics is now in its fifth edition, and has sold over 100,000 copies.
 Widely used as an introductory textbook, for corporate training, and as a self-study guide, it is written to give the reader an intuitive understanding of fiber-optic technology and its applications, particularly in communications.
 It opens with three chapters that introduce the reader to fiber optics as a whole, the optical technology behind fiber optics, and the field of telecommunications.
 Following chapters explain optical fibers and their properties, specialty fibers, cables, light sources, transmitters, receivers, and other important components.
 Two chapters cover measurements, testing, and troubleshooting.
 A series of chapters covers system concepts and standards, system design, and telecommunication systems ranging from the global telecommunications network to your local phone network.
 The final two chapters cover fiber-optic sensors and imaging bundles.
 Throughout, I concentrate on explaining concepts rather than deriving equations, and include a glossary and an appendix of helpful equations and constants.